rust-random/getrandom/README.md

 usually requires calling some external system API.
 This means most platforms will require linking against system libraries (i.e. `libc` for Unix, `Advapi32.dll` for Windows, Security framework on iOS, etc...).

-The `log` library is supported as an optional dependency.
-If enabled, error reporting will be improved on some platforms.

 For the `wasm32-unknown-unknown` target, one of the following features should be
 enabled: